ScottWeinstein/ComputerSafety/_posts/2011-12-21-Passwords.md

 * Before continuing, familiarize yourself with the use KeePass.
 This is **key**, because if you lose any of the password database, the keyfile, or forget your passphrase you are well fucked.
 * Allow KeePass to generate unique and long passwords for each one of your **important** site accounts.
 * You never have to remember all those passwords ever again - just the one KeePass passphrase.
+* KeePass is also available on your mobile device and (at least tested on Android by Jordan, works wonderfully well)

 ## Typical process using KeePass
 1. Open KeePass (enter your passphrase to access the KeePass database).